shlomi10/pdf-trivia-generator/README.md

 - **OpenAI** for providing the GPT-5 API
 - **FastAPI** team for the excellent web framework
+- **Google** for OAuth 2.0 services and authentication infrastructure
 - **AWS** for reliable cloud infrastructure
 - **Docker** for containerization technology